(002-01) La Cabra in SoHo, Manhattan.

 Photos JASPER LENNOX

-Whether you’re looking for a place to slow down, reset, or just get a great cup of coffee (and maybe a pastry you didn’t plan on), these spots deliver.
-Chosen not just for their coffee but also for their atmosphere, this list is updated whenever we come across something worth adding.
-A mix of longtime favorites and newer standouts, it follows a natural path from uptown to downtown to Brooklyn.
+Whether you’re looking to reset, slow down, or just get a well-made cup of coffee (and maybe a pastry you didn’t plan on), these spots offer a bit of calm.
+A mix of longtime favorites and recent finds, this list moves naturally from uptown to downtown to Brooklyn.

 RALPH’S COFFEE (UPPER EAST SIDE, MANHATTAN)